Ice cream and ibs

 Low-FODMAP ice creams

 There are some large-pack ice creams that are low-FODMAP.
-Below, you’ll find a selection:
+Below, you’ll find a selection of the best ice cream for ibs:

 • Lactose-free blueberry cream ice cream (Triumf)